NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 * Use the project booklet like you would a conference booklet: skim through it, read a paragraph here and there, try to decide which of the videos to watch.
 No one is expected to read through all the materials.
 * No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!

-## W1D2 coursework (Tuesday)
+## W1D2 coursework (Tuesday) + project block 2 (Tuesday for slot 1,3,5 / Wednesday for slot 2,4)

-The W1D2 tutorials are set up to launch your projects!
-Once you're done with them, you will start your literature review.
-Whatever you don't finish of the literature review you can work on during Project Day 2.
+The W1D2 tutorials are set up to launch your projects.
+Once you're done with them, you will complete your literature review.
+During the next available project block, you will finalize your project groups, and create your project proposal: a short, unstructured proposal about what you’d like to do.
+We will use the project proposal to match your group to a mentor based on their research interests (think of the matching as done by “keywords”, but in an automated manner).

 (3h) Complete the intro/tutorial/outro for this day
 * You will need to use your own project for some of this content.
 If you don’t yet have concrete ideas, or you haven’t done a research project before, use one of the provided project templates to walk through the four steps.